Ph.D. Teaching, Learning, & Technology

 These credits are intended to advance the students' research agenda or career goals (such as a enhanced subject matter knowledge, mentored field/practical experiences with outreach programs, specialized coursework, college teaching, grant writing, and the like) with advisor approval.

 Depending upon the specific courses you choose or research activities you engage in while pursuing your degree program, it may become necessary to obtain proper school placement clearances in accordance with Pennsylvania Department of Education regulations.
 See the College of Education Clearances Policy at: https://coe.lehigh.edu/otc/college-education-clearances-policy

 Doctoral Research Project (General Examination)

-The Doctoral Research Project is completed under the direction of a TLT faculty member and its success is judged by a Doctoral Research Project Committee composed of at least three faculty members.
-Once a student completes the Doctoral Research Project satisfactorily, he or she moves on to dissertation proposal, completion, and defense.
+The doctoral research project is completed under the direction of a TLT faculty member and its success is judged by an ad hoc committee of three faculty members.
+Once a student completes the doctoral research project satisfactorily, he/she moves on to dissertation proposal, completion, and defense.